CUBRID/cubrid-manual/en/admin/control.rst

 .. note::

-    The ID information output when checking SHARD status represents a combination of numbers consisting of "(proxy's serial number) - (shard DB's serial number) - (the serial number of the application server (CAS) connecting to the shard DB).
+    ID column which is displayed when checking the SHARD status shows the composition of " (serial number of proxy) - (serial number of shard DB) - (serial number of CAS accessing shard DB)"

 ::